 Goodwill represents the excess of purchase price over the value assigned to the net assets, including identifiable intangible assets, of a business acquired.
 Goodwill is allocated to our reporting units based on the assignment of the fair values of each reporting unit of the acquired company.
 We test goodwill for impairment at the reporting unit level annually, or in interim periods if certain events occur indicating that the carrying amount may be impaired, such as changes in the business climate, poor indicators of operating performance or the sale or disposition of a significant portion of a reporting unit.
-There was no impairment of goodwill for the years ended December 31, 2018, 2017 and 2016; however, events such as extended economic weakness or unexpected significant declines in operating results of a reporting unit may result in goodwill impairment charges in the future.
+There was no impairment of goodwill for the years ended December 31, 2019 and 2018; however, events such as extended economic weakness or unexpected significant declines in operating results of any of our reporting units or businesses may result in goodwill impairment charges in the future.